mbaumer/us_hep_funding/docs/_states/KY.md

 <a name="KY-06"></a>
 [Back to top](#top)
 ## KY-06 -- Rep. Andy Barr (R) -- [Wikipedia](https://en.wikipedia.org/wiki/KY-06)
-## Committees
-Andy Barr is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this district has received:<b> $412,000 </b>in SC HEP grants.
 ```